BeAPI/log-wp-redirects/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added new filter `lwr_should_log_redirect` to control which redirects are logged
+* Improved code documentation

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+This update adds a new filter for more fine-grained control over which redirects are logged.

 = 1.0.0 =
 Initial release of Log WP Redirects.